bnachtwey/dsmci/Considerations-on-backups-of-large-filesystems.md

 The next step would be to create the directory list over several levels and thus increase the number of partial backups.
 As a result, inequality should be more evenly balanced out.
 In addition to the return code of a “client schedule”, detailed error messages and an overview in the form of a summary can also be read out in the reporting of the ISP server; this is (currently) not possible with the specified script; it only provides a traffic-light status via the return code.

-### An excursion to the PowerShell <a name="O4A-PS"></a>
+### An excursion to the PowerShell
 PowerShell.
 Unix affinity combined with reservations about the Powershell and above all the double effort ended this project after some work without having created an executable version.

-### PERL - one solution for all (?) worlds and further development of the simple approach <a name="O4A-Perl"></a>
+### PERL - one solution for all (?) worlds and further development of the simple approach

 The closest solution was initially overlooked: a programming/scripting language for all operating systems, neither BASH/MinGW/WSL nor PowerShell / PowerShell Core on Linux, but PERL.

 PERL offers numerous functions - also in the area of access to files and directories, which are encapsulated by the respective implementation in such a way that the actual command is independent of the operating system.
-File system paths can even be specified in both Unix and Windows nomenclature (i.e. with / or \ as directory separator) and thanks to the File::Spec→canonpath function they are converted to the correct format.
+File system paths can even be specified in both Unix and Windows nomenclature (i.e. with / or \ as directory separator) and thanks to the `File::Spec→canonpath` function they are converted to the correct format.
 To a large extend the source code does not need be individually adapted for the respective platform.
-Exceptions are the paths to the binaries, i.e. \opt\tivoli\client\ba\bin\dsmc or C:\Program Files\Tivoli\baclient\dsmc.exe and (currently) only partial readout of the directory tree using find (Linux) and Robocopy.exe (Windows).
+Exceptions are the paths to the binaries, i.e. `\opt\tivoli\client\ba\bin\dsmc` or `C:\Program Files\Tivoli\baclient\dsmc.exe` and (currently) only partial readout of the directory tree using find (Linux) and Robocopy.exe (Windows).
 Another reason for PERL is that it allows the use of threads in a simple way and also ensures that only a certain number of (sub) threads run at the same time and thus the start of further threads only takes place after completion of previous threads - and this independent of the operating system!

 The steps outlined for the BASH are thus reduced to three essential steps in PERL:

-create a new subthread with the fork() function branch the source code into the paths main script and script for the subthread, in the main script only the number of started threads is incremented, in the subthread the partial incremental backup takes place check whether the desired number of threads has been reached and waiting for a thread to be terminated and then start a new one.
+- create a new subthread with the fork() function
+- branch the source code into the paths main script and script for the subthread,
+- in the main script only the number of started threads is incremented, in the subthread the partial incremental backup takes place
+- check whether the desired number of threads has been reached and waiting for a thread to be terminated and then start a new one.

 In detail, the source code is of course somewhat more complex and also takes into account, for example, if that starting a subthread was not successful.

-#### Further development: Deeper dive into the directory tree and start parallel threads based on multiple directory levels <a name="O4AP-FDev"></a>
+#### Further development: Deeper dive into the directory tree and start parallel threads based on multiple directory levels

 The tests with the parallelization approach directly below the base path showed exactly those effects that were already addressed during parallelization via institutes: Individual directories are (usually) larger than all other parallel-lying directories together, so that the speed gain is considerably lower than expected / or desired.
 A better balance can only be achieved via additional directories; these can be found by searching through further levels in addition to the first, highest directory level below the start path and then allowing the backup to be made via all these directories.
 The first problem is that the directories are nested, i.e. a partial backup of a directory from a higher level also includes those subdirectories that are backed up in other parallel threads anyway.
 In this script, this problem was solved by saving all directories above the set *“dive depth”* with the option `-SUbdir=No`, i.e. only the contents of these directories including the names of the subdirectories, but not their contents.
 In a second step, the directories are backed up at the lowest level specified with their subdirectories (-SUbdir=Yes option) (Since backups without subdirectories are usually much faster, those directories with subdirectories are backed up first and those without are backed up second).

-#### Evaluation of the individual runs <a name="O4AP-EvalRuns"></a>
+#### Evaluation of the individual runs
 Not only for profiling (see below) but also to create a summary of the backup, each sub-thread writes its output to a separate file that contains its own ID in the name in addition to the process ID of the script.
 Thus, even if the script is aborted, the output can be clearly assigned.

 Although the overall evaluation can only take place at the end of the backup, a sufficiently deep dive into the directory tree in practice quickly leads to several thousand to hundreds of thousands of small files and thus to considerable problems.
 Therefore, the sub threads write the content of the output file to a central log file after completion of their backup, which is evaluated at the end of the script.
 Within the context of this writing, the information whether subdirectories have been processed is also stored and the runtime is already converted into seconds for profiling and saved.
 The return value of the backup call is also added.